Center for Conservation Social Sciences Mission Statement

 In 2018, Cornell’s Human Dimensions Research Unit (HDRU) became the Cornell Center for Conservation Social Sciences (CCSS).
 The HDRU had a long and productive track record of externally funded research and publications, teaching undergraduate and graduate students, and outreach and consultation to effect positive change in conservation and environmental management practices.
 Designation as the CCSS acknowledged that the group’s long-term comprehensive focus on the human dimensions of natural resource management had effectively expanded since its inception in the 1970s to include a broader array of problems and methods.

 The “Cornell Center for Conservation Social Sciences” reflects the depth and breadth of this group’s scholarship encompassing social science-based empirical work on the interactions of social and ecological systems.
 This work is designed to inform decision making, risk management, response to environmental change, policy making, planning, management, governance, and the advancement of theory.
-The name conveys an applied, problem-solving orientation consistent with the lan-grant mission of Cornell, the Department of Natural Resources, and College of Agriculture and Life Sciences, the academic units within which the CCSS is located at Cornell, as well as the breadth and depth of the methodologies used across the social sciences.
+The name conveys an applied, problem-solving orientation consistent with the land-grant mission of Cornell, the Department of Natural Resources, and College of Agriculture and Life Sciences, the academic units within which the CCSS is located at Cornell, as well as the breadth and depth of the methodologies used across the social sciences.

 CCSS faculty, staff, and students employ a wide range of social science approaches, including applied and foundational work in environmental psychology, sociology, communication, education, policy, and economics.
 Inquiry exploring how social and ecological elements interact as a system shares the spotlight with these disciplinary approaches.
 The methodological approaches and geographic scope—from local to global—of this work has similarly broadened.